Adika1630/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints the file named in /tmp directory Creating a symbolic link at current working directory Copy html files to parent working directory
-Move all files beginning with upper case
+Move all files beginning with upper case remove all files ends with ~